 This visibility improves team communication as well.
 Technicians can add notes directly in the checklist when they find something unusual, such as a pump problem, a customer request, or a water condition that needs follow-up.
 Those notes stay attached to the service record, so the office and the next technician have the same context.

-That kind of communication matters because field service rarely happens in isolation.
+That matters because field service rarely happens in isolation.
 A route manager, office staff, and technician often need to work from the same information.
 Digital checklists keep that information in one place instead of spreading it across texts, phone calls, and paper scraps.

 Mobile access strengthens that process.
 When technicians can view their checklist and service history from the field, they do not have to wait until they are back at a desk to confirm a detail.
 They can answer customer questions on site, document service more accurately, and keep moving.
 The result is a smoother workflow and fewer interruptions.